 Upon arrival at the hot springs of Cocalmayo, you can sit, relax, and enjoy the three swimming pools.
 For thrill-seekers, it is also possible to enjoy a zipline experience!
 This adventure takes place 20-25 minutes away from Santa Teresa, so please coordinate beforehand with us!

-Finally, you will take public transport to the train station called “Hidroeléctrica”, and from there you will continue to Aguas Calientes.
+Finally, the Coffee Route to Machu Picchu will take you with public transportation to the train station called “Hidroeléctrica”, and from there you will continue to Aguas Calientes.
 You can continue your way on foot alongside the train tracks for 2.5 to 3.5 hours (flat terrain), or take the train.
 We need to know in advance if you want to take the train since you cannot buy tickets at the train station in Hidroeléctrica on the day of its departure.
-The train ticket can be added throughout the booking process and costs USD 34 p.p.
+The train ticket can be added throughout the booking process and costs USD 29 p.p.

 In Aguas Calientes, you could do a little walk around town and have dinner in one of the many restaurants.
 You will probably want to go to bed early, to be one of the first to go to the Machu Picchu entrance: the gates open at 06:00 am!